iCharlieAraiza/bank-react-template/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+If you want to deploy it to an a shared hosting, you have tu run the next command:

+### `npm build`

 The page will reload if you make edits.\
 You will also see any lint errors in the console.